samathaluca/new-lazycamp/test.md

 Check confirmation emails have been sent to business owner , admin and user

-#### Product Page (product.html)
+#### Product Page (product.html)- In summer this promotes events.

-Quickfire email
-check email link works to direct dial from mobile and computers with

-Check that the aim of the products page is immediately obvious.
+* Check that the aim of the products page is immediately obvious.
 The products displayed on this page will differ seasonally.
-* Currently and in futures summer this page will promote scheduled events and campspots near festivals.
+* Currently and in future summers this page will promote scheduled events and campspots near festivals.

-* In the Winter it will promote Christmas event and camping kits gifts
+ In the Winter it will promote Christmas event and camping kits gifts

-* In The Spring this page will promote camping kits and European events.
+In The Spring this page will promote camping kits and European events.

-* In the Autumn this page will promote Southern Mediterranean festivals and events alongside European roadtrip and camping kits recommended for different climates.
+In the Autumn this page will promote Southern Mediterranean festivals and events alongside European roadtrip and camping kits recommended for different climates.
 In British Summer camping in Greece, Southern Italy, Southern Spain and Croatia is not recommended by Lazycamp.

 1. Sorting options

-Select the different sorting options from the menu one by one, confirm that the products are sorted in the orders selected.
+* Select the different sorting options from the menu one by one, confirm that the products are sorted in the orders selected.

-The details of search sorting options are the same as for campspot page.
+* The details of search sorting options are the same as for campspot page.
-There is felxibility and scope to attract different types of customers.
+There is flexibility and scope to attract different types of customers.

-DIFFERENT APPEAL to older and experienced campers used to booking by phone versus younger, dynamic online savvy users who may expect to find and book what they want onlin with secure payment without needed to pick up the phone.
+DIFFERENT APPEAL to older and experienced campers used to booking by phone versus younger, dynamic online savvy users who may expect to find and book what they want online with secure payment without needing to pick up the phone.

 * Up arrow postioned in the bottom right of page and jumps users back to the page top when clicked